 This studio lighting technique is achieved by placing the main light directly in front of the subject but higher than the camera to create that butterfly-shaped shadow under the nose.
 Reflectors and rim lights can also be used to fill in darker shadows and light the hair.
 This type of lighting can also be used for your new Sagaponack home automation.
 Have Electrician Suffolk County help install it for you.

 Loop lighting is very similar to paramount lighting with a few variations.
-It is called loop lighting because of the loop shaped shadow created at an angle of the nose.
+It is called loop lighting because of the loop-shaped shadow created at an angle of the nose.
 This type of studio lighting is often used for subjects with average oval faces.

+Split lighting illuminates half the face splitting it into half shadow and half-light.
+This studio lighting technique is used when a dramatic or mysterious effect is wanted and is great for slimming wide faces or noses.
+Live on long island and have a cesspool?
+Cesspool Service Nassau County can get your cesspool cleared and back to proper working order.
 The main light is moved lower than most other studio lighting techniques but is also moved farther to the side of the subject’s face.
 By using no other studio lights, you will create a very dramatic split but the use of reflectors or fill lights can soften the shadow a bit.

 Rembrandt lighting is a studio lighting technique that really emphasizes texture and mixes both light and shadow.
 It is characterized by one side of the face being very bright and a triangle shaped highlight on the opposite cheek.

 Similar to split lighting, the main light is moved lower and farther to the side of the subject’s face.
 You want to be sure that your local electrician comes by to make sure your electrical outlets can handle these types of lighting.
 The triangular highlight can be adjusted using a reflector if need be.